CyrusNajmabadi/lang-design/DictionaryExpressions.md

 ### Mutable interface translation

-Given the target type `IDictionary<TKey, TValue>`  the type used will be `Dictionary<TKey, TValue>`.
+Given the target type `IDictionary<TKey, TValue>`,  the type used will be `Dictionary<TKey, TValue>`.

 ### Non-mutable interface translation

-Given a target type `IReadOnlyDictionary<TKey, TValue>` a compliant implementation is only required to produce a value that implements that interface.
+Given a target type `IReadOnlyDictionary<TKey, TValue>`, a compliant implementation is only required to produce a value that implements that interface.
 A compliant implementation is free to:

 1. Use an existing type that implements that interface.
 1. Synthesize a type that implements the interface.